Who was this child? MC Doe 51A has never been identified.

 Here the picture paints itself more clearly.
 It is possible that some of the agents posing as Davidians (the "Trojan Horses"?) were inside the Mt.
 Carmel Center, left on April 19, and in their place, incinerated and dismembered bodies were substituted.
 The substituted bodies were then found along with the incinerated and dismembered bodies of the real Branch Davidians who were murdered, and the local stooges accepted both sets as belonging to the same population.

 Perhaps we are now seeing a purpose for—and highly effective means of—hiding the actual identities of the human remains.
-Now the peculiar selection of Peerwani makes sense.
+Now the peculiar selection of Dr. Peerwani makes sense.
 And the oddly non-standard practices in the Medical Examiner's office.
-And the unprofessional conduct of Uberlaker, Owsley, and Crow.
+And the unprofessional conduct of Drs.
+Ubelaker, Owsley, and Crow.